omateusventura/desafio-tecnico-power2go/readme.md

 ## About

-Technical challenge proposed by the company Power2Go
+Front-end technical challenge proposed by the company Power2Go

 ## Starting the project